oldmanumby/treeForged/README.md

 # treePhorge

 A Markdown/ASCII tree diagram and structure generator.
 Designed and tested for AI readability.
-All contained in a simple HTML file for easy local runs
+All contained in a simple HTML file for easy local runs.

 ## Input Methods